justincrapse/ox_hom_framework/docs/source/appendix.rst

 Configure the hou and ox Module for Auto-Complete
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Add the following code to your settings.json file (I recommend doing this at the user level.)
 Don't know how to do that?
-Here you go: https://stackoverflow.com/questions/65908987/how-can-i-open-visual-studio-codes-settings-json-file
+Check this stack overflow: https://stackoverflow.com/questions/65908987/how-can-i-open-visual-studio-codes-settings-json-file

 .. code-block:: json